mathewgomas-alfred/mathewgomas.io/reference_manual/hdr_display.rst

 This is in the render animation screen.
 It configures the SMPTE ST.2086 or Master Display Color Volumes metadata and is required for the HDR video to be transferred properly to the screen by video players and the cable.

 Master Display
     The colorspace characteristics of the display on for which your image was made, typically also the display that you used to paint the image with.
-There's two default values for common display color spaces, and a custom value, which will enable the :guilabel:`Display` options.
+There are two default values for common display color spaces, and a custom value, which will enable the :guilabel:`Display` options.
 Display
     The precise colorspace characteristics for the display for which your image was made.
 If you do not have custom selected for :guilabel:`Master Display`, these are disabled as we can use predetermined values.